-What is IRM?
+What is integrated risk management?

-- Develop an effective framework that is unique to the organization’s risk profile
+- Develop an effective framework that is unique to the organization’s risk profile.

-- Employ metrics to identify how risk influences the behavior and ability of individuals to achieve the organization’s goals
+- Employ metrics to identify how risk influences the behavior and ability of individuals to achieve the organization’s goals.

-- Use a pace-layering methodology to design, implement and integrate risk management systems
+- Use a pace-layering methodology to design, implement and integrate risk management systems.

-- Grow the maturity of an organization’s risk management disciplines to mitigate future digital business risks
+- Grow the maturity of an organization’s risk management disciplines to mitigate future digital business risks.

 Visit the Gartner Digital Risk & Security hub for complimentary research and webinars.